1955: San Francisco established its first residential parking space requirements of one space for each newly created dwelling unit.

 2005: Draft zoning amendments for Market and Octavia released, which increased the proposed residential parking maximums.

 2006: Downtown Parking Reform Ordinance, Sponsored by Supervisors Daly and Peskin, working with Livable City.
 In the Downtown Commercial (C-3) districts, it eliminated residential minimum requirements, established the first residential maximum below 1:1 (.75:1 for studios and one-bedroom units), and required that all parking, save for three sites in the Mid-Market area, be located underground, or on the ground floor if wrapped in active uses on all public frontages.
 The legislation banned new driveways on Market Street, and restricted new driveways on other important walking, cycling, and transit routes in the downtown.
 Citywide, it established minimum residential bicycle parking requirements (.5:1) and car-share requirements in larger projects.
-The amendments allowing parking on upper floors under specific conditions were added after a mayoral veto of the first piece of legislation.
+The amendments allowing parking on upper floors under specific conditions were added after a mayoral veto of the first ordinance.

 2007: Market and Octavia Plan adopted by the Planning Commission, with parking requirements set at the C-3 levels.